Aseel-Sh/SimCity/README.md

 -Kyi

 Note:
- if using windows. to clean using makefile edit the makefile file's clean from "rm" to "del"
+ if using powershell terminal. to clean using makefile edit the makefile file's clean from "rm" to "del"